 (Fracture Analysis by Distributed Dislocations).

 Southwest Research Institute® (SwRI®) is an independent, nonprofit, applied engineering and physical sciences research and development organization with 10 technical divisions using multidisciplinary approaches to problem solving.
-The Institute occupies 1,200 acres and provides nearly two million square feet of laboratories, test facilities, workshops, and offices for more than 2,800 employees who perform contract work for industry and government clients.
+The Institute occupies 1,200 acres and provides nearly two million square feet of laboratories, test facilities, workshops, and offices for nearly 2,800 employees who perform contract work for industry and government clients.